-All week long I had been thinking about what I might do for the weekly challenge.
+I had been thinking about what I might do for the weekly challenge all week long.
 Because of my work day time constraints, I do most of my photography during the weekend.
 Initially, I had thought to photograph an abandoned barn along Route 206 in Skillman.
 I have passed the dilapidated barn many times over the last sixteen years.
 I am always curious about it but had never stopped for a photo.
 I guess I am afraid of being called out for trespassing.

 My wife, Bhavna, awoke just as I was about to leave.
-We chatted about our plans for the day and she offered to go out with me; soon after she had a quick breakfast.
+We chatted about our plans for the day, and she offered to go out with me; soon after, she had a quick breakfast.
 I was happy for the company.
-Herrontown Woods Arboretum is less than two miles from our home but because of my illness, I always feel better when I have someone with me when I got out into the woods.
+Herrontown Woods Arboretum is less than two miles from our home, but because of my illness, I always feel better when I have someone with me when I am out in the woods.

-From the parking lot, we took the red trail to a fork in the trail and walked through a break in the fence.
-We followed what appeared to be a new “green-white” path and found the abandoned property quite easily.
+We took the red trail to a fork from the parking lot in the trail and walked through an opening in the fence.
+We followed what appeared to be a new “green-white” path and found the abandoned property quite quickly.

-We walked around exploring the property.
-Bhavna was quite patient while I kneeled down in the grass composing one shot after the other.
-I wasn’t happy with the shots I was getting.
-The buildings were clearly abandoned but my compositions were not capturing the feeling.
+We walked around, exploring the property.
+Bhavna was quite patient while I kneeled in the grass, composing one shot after the other.
+I wasn’t happy with the photos I was getting.
+The buildings were abandoned, but my compositions were not capturing the feeling.

 We walked the path over to the abandoned barn and barn house.
 While I tried compositions with the barn house, Bhavna explored the barn.
 She peeked through an opening in the door and spotted an abandoned bathtub.
-I walked over and took some photos from outside, with the door ajar, and part of the tub visible.
-My plan was to create an HDR.
+I walked over and took some photos from outside, with the door ajar and part of the tub visible.
+I planned to create an HDR.
 I could also see the bathtub through a small hole in the side of the barn.
 I took a few more shots using the hole to frame what I could see of the bathtub.
 Eventually, I ventured inside.
-The tub was placed in the middle of the room with two rocks inside.
+Someone had placed the tub in the middle of the room with two rocks inside.

 Who placed a bathtub inside a barn?
 Why right in the middle?
-Who placed the rocks inside the tub?
+Who put the rocks inside the tub?
 What was the purpose of the rocks?
 How long had the bathtub sat here?
-I looked around but I saw no signs of any plumbing.
+I looked around, but I saw no signs of any plumbing.
 All I saw were leaves and other debris.
-I realized I had found my “abandoned” photograph.
+I realised I had found my “abandoned” photograph.

 I captured three bracketed exposures and combined them in Photomatix.
 I then applied a Kodak Ektachrome 100 film emulation preset.

 After a few more experimental portrait shots with my Bhavana as my model, we decided to head back to the car.
-Bhavana was feeling cold, there were some snow flurries coming down and we were concerned about losing the trail path if the snowfall was heavy.
+Bhavana was feeling cold, some snow flurries were coming down, and we were concerned about losing the trail path if the snowfall was heavy.